 All applicants accepted to the PhD program receive full fellowship funding for 5 years, including summer support.
 MA students are not eligible for financial aid.
 After one year of full-time coursework, PhD students serve as Teaching Fellows.
 To conduct research abroad, students may apply to the Graduate School for short-term and long-term research grants.
 The department also offers small travel grants to conduct research and attend conferences.
 PhD students in their fifth year with an approved Dissertation Prospectus qualify for a non-service fellowship to support full-time work on their dissertation.

 The Admissions Process

 The departmental Graduate Studies Committee consists of three faculty members.
 This committee reads and makes recommendations to the Graduate School on all applications.
 The process begins in January and continues until all applications received by deadline have been considered.
-Applications are not considered until they are complete, that is, have the requisite letters of recommendation, relevant transcripts, and GRE scores.
+Applications are not considered until they are complete, that is, have the requisite letters of recommendation, and relevant transcripts.
 After waiting for any missing credentials to arrive, the department will send a notice that an application is incomplete; it is the applicant’s responsibility to make sure all materials are submitted.
 The committee’s admissions meetings are spaced approximately two to three weeks apart, and admission decisions are mailed to applicants as soon as possible after these meetings.

 Please also scroll down this page for our answers to some FAQs (Frequently Asked Questions) about graduate admissions.

 Boston University PhD profile pages offer statistical portraits across key metrics, which we hope will provide prospective Department of History PhD students a clear sense of our program.
 We aim to give prospective students a sense of the probability that they will be admitted, how long it is likely to take them to complete the program if they matriculate, what jobs might await them upon receipt of their PhD and so forth.